GewelsJI/gewelsji.github.io/_pages/about.md

 ---

-I join the Australian National University as a Ph.D. student in 2022 fall, under the supervision of [Prof. Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en), and also fortunately received academic instructions from [Dr. Deng-Ping Fan](https://dengpingfan.github.io/).
+I joined the Australian National University as a Ph.D. student in 2022 fall, under the supervision of [Prof. Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en), and also fortunately received academic instructions from [Dr. Deng-Ping Fan](https://dengpingfan.github.io/).
 Before that, I received my Master's degree from the School of Computer Science, Wuhan University, in 2021.

 Research Interests